Syrian refugees unwanted in Germany, afraid to go home

 “Honestly, I feel I am dying inside and they are killing every hope I have,” Estwani said.
 “What I am going to do next is what I’ve been doing for the last three years, keep struggling to get a normal life, unless I give up.”

-This article was supported by a grant from the Migration Media Award, funded by the EU
+This article was produced with funding from the Migration Media Award, funded by the EU, but is the work of the authors